G-2953

 Plans and Expectations

-• If/when the rains come, the storage of additional water will improve water supply
+• When the rains come, the storage of additional water will improve water supply

 • The water filters can be used with the stored rain water and even water from livestock tanks to improve water quality and reduce water-borne disease